daisy/ace/website/content/docs/cli.md

 This will produce output in a `results` subdirectory of your current working directory.
 If that directory does not exist, it will be created.

-_Note: If you do not specify an `--outputdir` option, Ace outputs the JSON version of the report on the command line and saves nothing to disk._
+_Note: If you do not specify an `--outdir` option, Ace outputs the JSON version of the report on the command line and saves nothing to disk._

 ### tempdir